-The Company's financial assets at amortized cost consists of cash and due from Forum Energy Limited.
+The Company's financial assets at amortized cost consists of cash.

 Fair value through other comprehensive income ("FVTOCI"):

 Financial assets that meet the following conditions are measured at FVTOCI:

 - (i) The financial asset is held within a business model whose objective is achieved by both collecting contractual cash flows and selling financial assets, and - (ii) The contractual terms of the financial asset give rise on specified dates to cash flows that are solely payments of principal and interest on the principal amount outstanding.